railsagainstignorance/hex-regex/README.md

 - fancy GUI?
 - wondering if the partials are in fact *preventing* the algorithm from being able to find the right letters
 - also, perhaps there are certain improvements which can only be made through 2+ letters changing at once
+- have quite possibly reached the limit of dumb, single-letter mutations, but hopefully the hex framework will support any further algorithmic ideas.